-The project team continued seasonal environmental studies and began updating the traffic modeling to the CAMPO 2045 model.
+• The project team continued updating the traffic modeling to the CAMPO 2045 model.

-- The project team will complete the updated traffic forecast modeling to the CAMPO 2045 Regional Transportation Plan model and share those results with the public at a Public Meeting. - The project team will continue work on the Draft Environmental Assessments and related technical reports.
+- The project team will share results of the updated traffic forecast modeling to the CAMPO 2045 Regional Transportation Plan with the public. - The project team will continue work on the Draft Environmental Assessments and related technical reports.